arnob1451/arnob1451/README.md

 ### 🎯 My Focus Area
 - **Frontend**: Crafting elegant user interfaces with React, Next.js, and Tailwind CSS
 - **Backend**: Building scalable systems using Next.js, PostgreSQL, Supabase, Prisma
-- **Problem solving using Data structure and algo, in a fun way not like a moody competitive programmer 🤣
+- **Problem solving in a fun way not like a moody competitive programmer 🤣
 - **Tools & Deployment**: Dockerized setup or vercel deployment

 ---